ryjen/ryjen.github.io/content/resume/index.md

 <h3> <a href="http://epactnetwork.com/">ePACT</a>, Backend Java Engineer and Senior Mobile Developer, Jul 2013 - Apr 2015</h3>

 <h4>Problem</h4>
-<p>The company required extra skills bringing their emergency networking/communication platform to life.</p>
+<p>The company required more help bringing their emergency networking/communication platform to life.</p>
 <h4>Action</h4>
 <p>My role on the backend saw me participating in SCRUM and providing features like easier PDF rendering, web security, performance improvements, an extension to the API for mobile and push notifications.</p>
 <br>